 Our recommendations include exercising regularly to improve their circulation and drinking at least two litres of water throughout the day.
 Some women also find vitamin B12 supplements particularly useful in managing this symptom.

 The tiny needles help boost blood circulation you see, and they won’t feel a thing.
 Perhaps you could book them a session with a local practitioner?
 If they're not used to alternative therapies, it might be good to ask them first.

 We can’t wish symptoms away, but it sure helps if we can find something nice to distract ourselves from them for a while.

-If she would like you to don your trainers and join in, then go with her.
-She’s more likely to stick to regular activity if she has an exercise buddy.
+If they would like you to don your trainers and join in, then go with them.
+They are more likely to stick to regular activity if they have an exercise buddy.